Animax (Portuguese TV channel)

 Animax Portugal was the Portuguese version of Animax.
-The channel launched in April 2008 and was closed in May 2011.
-Originally, the channel broadcast anime only, but started airing live-action shows in 2009.
+The channel launched on April 12, 2008, and was shuttered on May 9, 2011.
+The channel originally broadcast only anime, but then started airing live-action shows in 2009.

 History

 Animax Portugal launched in Portugal as a programming block on AXN on 20 October 2007.
 The block ended in September 2008.
-The channel fully launched on 12 April 2008 in Portugal on Clix and Meo.
-The channel later extended its reach to ZON in April 2009.
+The channel fully launched on 12 April 2008 in Portugal on Clix and MEO.
+The channel later extended its reach to ZON (now NOS) in April 2009.

-Animax was closed on 9 May 2011 due to low ratings, when AXN Black launched in its place.
+Animax was shuttered on May 9, 2011, due to low ratings, when AXN Black launched in its place.